 In brief, WordPress.org is where “WordPress” the software is freely available to the public.
-The same goes for thousands of plugins, in addition to a number of “premium” plugins that can be purchased separately.
+The same goes for thousands of free and premium Plugins that can be installed separately.

 WordPress.org is terrific resource for “do it yourself” site owners.
 With support forums and tons of “how to” information, site owners can modify their designs and functionality to the limits of their creativity.

-Also covered by the “ORG” side’s documentation are the basics: installing WordPress, walk-throughs of your first posts and categories, etc. The supporting documentation is remarkably good considering it’s a no-cost service.
+Also covered by the “ORG” side’s documentation are the basics: Installing WordPress, walk-throughs of your first posts and categories, etc. The supporting documentation is remarkably good considering it’s a free service.

-There’s really only one thing missing…while one-click installation of WordPress often makes setup quick and easy, you will need a web host—and a host is not free.
+There’s really only one thing missing…while one-click installation of WordPress often makes setup quick and easy, you will need a web host—and hosting is not free.

 Web hosting costs vary, but for “decent” WordPress hosting of a typical small- to medium-sized site, $7-15/month is about the range.